Centralization of Docker container logs in the Amazon CloudWatch Logs service

 Before running the container, we must configure its access to AWS services.
 We can accomplish this using:

-• environmental variables - AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and AWS_SESSION_TOKEN
+- environmental variables -

-• A credentials file - ~/.aws/credentials for the root
+- A credentials file -

-Running the container so that its logs get transferred to the Amazon CloudWatch Logs service requires providing several configuration options using --log-opt.
+Running the container so that its logs get transferred to the Amazon CloudWatch Logs service requires providing several configuration options using --log-opt

 docker run --log-driver-awslogs \